Skip to main content

 5. Other scholarly activity: In addition to the above material, the committee may also consider overall scholarly productivity including published papers, conference presentations, and awards as reported in graduate activity reports for supplemental evidence of overall potential.

-*If a student enters the AOS PhD program with a prior research-based Masters in an atmospheric or oceanic science field, they are not required to submit an extended abstract, but will need to do a presentation and complete the research reports.
+*If a student enters the AOS PhD program with a prior research-based MS in an atmospheric or oceanic science field, they are not required to submit an extended abstract, but will need to do a presentation and complete the research reports.

 After the portfolio presentation the student’s primary advisor(s) provides a summary justification and one of the following three recommended outcomes of the advancement process to the AP committee: